Smoke fired pottery

 Each pot begins as a shallow press moulded, thrown or coiled base which

-When leather hard the pot is scraped smooth and burnished using a variety
+coils.
+When leather hard the pot is scraped smooth and burnished using

 The bisque firing is at 900°C, any pots that are to have lustre